JavlonAbdumannopovv/react-interview-questions/README.md

     *State* of a component is an object that holds some information that may change over the lifetime of the component.
 We should always try to make our state as simple as possible and minimize the number of stateful components.

-    Let's create a user component with message state,
+    Let's create an user component with message state,

     ```jsx harmony